AbstractMenus/Docs/dev/api.rst

 	    }
 	}

-Example with a material replacer.
+Another example with a material replacer.
 Here we give out the creeper head.
 This property has no parameters.
 Therefore, when using this property, you can simply specify ``true`` when using this property.

 .. code-block:: java

-	public class MyMaterialProperty implements MaterialProperty {
+	public class MyMaterialProperty implements ItemProperty {

 	    @Override
+	    public boolean canReplaceMaterial() {
+	        return true;
+	    }

+	    @Override
+	    public boolean isApplyMeta() {
+	        return false;
+	    }

+	    @Override
-	    public ItemStack getItem(Player player, Menu menu) {
+	    public void apply(ItemStack item, ItemMeta meta, Player player, Menu menu) {
-	        return new ItemStack(Material.CREEPER_HEAD);
+	        item.setType(Material.CREEPER_HEAD);
 	    }

 	    public static class Serializer implements TypeSerializer<MyMaterialProperty> {